ghrmzn/data-driven-materials-optimization/README.md

 # Data-Driven Materials Optimization

 Data-driven predictive modeling and regression-based optimization using experimental materials and nanocomposites data.

 ## Motivation

-This project demonstrates how experimental materials data can be leveraged using data-driven modeling and machine learning techniques to predict properties and optimize material formulations.
+This project demonstrates how experimental materials data can be leveraged using data-driven modeling and machine learning techniques to predict material properties and optimize material formulations.

-The goal is to bridge experimental materials science with applied data science and predictive modeling.
+The overarching goal is to bridge experimental materials science with applied data science and interpretable predictive modeling.

 ## Dataset
 - Experimental dataset inspired by published nanocomposite studies
 - Number of samples: ~30
-- Features: processing parameters and material composition variables
+- Input features: processing parameters and material composition variables
 - Target variables: mechanical and material performance metrics

-Note: The dataset used here is anonymized and simplified and does not contain confidential or proprietary experimental data.
+**Note:** The dataset used in this repository is anonymized, simplified, and intended solely for methodological demonstration.
+It does not contain confidential or proprietary experimental data.

 ## Methods

-- Data preprocessing and feature scaling (standardization / min-max)
+- Data preprocessing and feature scaling (standardization)
-- Linear regression and interaction models
+- Baseline linear regression and interaction modeling
-- Regularized regression (Lasso)
+- Regularized regression using LASSO for feature selection
-- Model evaluation using R², adjusted R², and RMSE
+- Model evaluation using R² and RMSE
-- Statistical significance analysis of model coefficients
+- Interpretation of model coefficients and dominant variables

 ## Results

-- High predictive performance achieved on experimental datasets
+- Strong predictive performance achieved on experimental-style datasets
-- Identification of dominant features affecting material performance
+- Identification of key features influencing material performance
-- Lasso regression enabled feature selection and model simplification
+- LASSO regression enabled effective feature selection and model simplification
-- Interaction terms revealed nonlinear relationships between variables
+- Interaction effects highlighted nonlinear structure–property relationships

 ## Project Structure

-├── data/               # Processed datasets
-├── notebooks/          # Jupyter notebooks for analysis and modeling
+├── notebooks/ # Jupyter notebooks for analysis and modeling │ ├── 01_eda_and_linear_regression.ipynb
-├── src/                # Core modeling scripts
-├── results/            # Figures and outputs
+│ ├── 02_feature_selection_lasso.ipynb
+│ └── 03_nonlinear_models_and_optimization.ipynb
+├── README.md
+├── LICENSE
-└── README.md
+└── .gitignore

 ## Skills Demonstrated

-- Applied machine learning for engineering problems
+- Applied machine learning for materials and engineering problems
 - Regression modeling and feature engineering
 - Statistical analysis and model interpretation
 - Python (NumPy, Pandas, scikit-learn)
 - Translating experimental data into predictive insights

 ## Relation to Research

-This project is inspired by methodologies used in peer-reviewed research on data-driven optimization of nanocomposites.
+This project is inspired by methodologies commonly used in peer-reviewed research on data-driven modeling and optimization of nanocomposites.

-The implementation here is simplified and adapted for demonstration purposes in an applied data science context.
+The implementation is intentionally simplified and adapted for demonstration purposes in an applied data science and research-oriented context.